gclouduniverse/reproducibility/Training/TPU-v5p/Diffusion-2-PyTorch/README.md

 cd reproducibility/Training/TPU-v5p/Diffusion-2-PyTorch
 bash benchmark.sh
 ```
-`benchmark.sh` script will upload 1) environment parameters in `env.sh`,  2) docker launch script in `host.sh` and 3) python training command in `train.sh` into all TPU workers, and starts the training afterwards.
-When all training steps complete, it will print out the average step time.
-You shall see the performance metric in the terminal as
+`benchmark.sh` script will upload 1) environment parameters in `env.sh`,  2) docker launch script in `host.sh` and 3) python training command in `train.sh` into all TPU workers.

+Note that the docker image is specified in `host.sh`.
+Make sure the docker image is accessible in your GCP project.
+If not, please download the image first, upload it to your GCP project and change env `$DOCKER_IMAGE$` to the registry URL you own.

+When all training steps complete, the benchmark script will print out the average step time.
+You shall see the performance metric in the terminal like:
 ```
 [worker :x] Average step time: ...
 ```
-, which tells the average step time for each batch run of each worker.
+This tells the average step time for each batch run of each worker.
 In addition, it will copy the profile back to current folder under *profile/* and the trained model in safetensor format under *output/*.
 Use TensorBoard to open the profile and measure the step time from the "Trace View.".

 ### Environment Envs Explained